appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 **Step 4 -** Enter a name for your Appbase instance.

-**Step 5 -** Enter the ElasticSearch URL with basic Auth.
+**Step 5 -** Enter the ElasticSearch URL with Basic Auth credentials added to it.
 Use the `Verify Connection` button to ensure that this URL is accessible.

 ![](https://i.imgur.com/bnxZMGP.png)